-Based on all sources researched, Table 5.4-5 lists known drought events that have affected New Jersey and were declared a FEMA disaster.
+Table 5.4-5 lists known drought events that have affected New Jersey and were declared a FEMA disaster.
 This table provides information on the FEMA disaster declarations for drought, including disaster number, disaster type, declaration and incident dates, and counties included in the declaration.
-Figure 5.4-4 illustrates the number of FEMA declared disasters by county; each FEMA declared disaster was Statewide.
+Each FEMA declared disaster was Statewide.